jawngee/greedo/readme.md

 ln -s bin/greedo /usr/local/bin/greedo
 ```

 Greedo assumes you are using Ubuntu server 18+.
+My dev server is setup similarly to how Trellis setups up a VM.

 Once installed, run the `greedo init` command to create a new project yml file.